texta-tk/texta-tk.github.io/source/uaa.rst

 Configuring the UAA server locally
 -----------------

-The UAA server will require configuring a client application for toolkit, mainly the ``redirect_uri``.
+The UAA server will require configuring a client application for toolkit, eg setting the ``redirect_uri``.
-UAA by default already provides an example "login" client, which will be used for demonstration.
+An example "login" client is already provided in UAA by default, which will be used for the example.

+Example:

 - First, deploy the UAA server locally and install the CF UAA Command Line Client (UAAC) as detailed `here <https://docs.cloudfoundry.org/concepts/architecture/uaa.html#quickstart>`_.
 - Target the local UAA server by running ``$ uaac target http://localhost:8080/uaa``